jamesstrohm55/Chess_CPP/README.md

 1. **Human vs Human** or **Human vs CPU**
 2. Play as **White** or **Black**
 3. Difficulty: **Easy**, **Medium**, or **Hard**

+In GUI mode, the menu is displayed as clickable buttons in the application window.
+In console mode, the menu is text-based.

 ## Console Commands